isOmarDev/tdd-stats-calculator/README.md

   min: number,
   max: number,
   count: number,
-  average: number
+  avg: number
 }
 ```

 - `min`: The smallest value in the sequence
 - `max`: The largest value in the sequence
 - `count`: Total number of elements
-- `average`: The arithmetic mean of all values
+- `avg`: The arithmetic mean of all values

 ## Usage